ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - *SciSheets formulas can be Python scripts, not just expressions.*
   This addresses the expressivity requirement since spreadsheet calculations can be expressed as algorithms.
-- *SciSheet spreadsheets can be exported as standalone Python programs.*
+- *SciSheets spreadsheets can be exported as standalone Python programs.*
   This addresses the reuse requirement since exported spreadsheets can be used in SciSheets formulas and/or by